pakeke-constructor/umg-mod-monorepo/proximity/components.md

 -- and then fall back to ent.proximity.targetCategory if this is nil.
 -- (Useful for stuff like changing teams, etc.)

+-- override for a specific entity. ent.proximityTargetEntity = enemy_ent

 ```